SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

 Workflow Step Execution Order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you execute a workflow file, Renku builds an execution graph.
-This means
+Workflow steps `may`` be executed in a different order than which they are
-that Renku determines how the steps in the workflow are related.
-For example,
+written in the workflow file; however, this only happens if the steps are
-Renku notices that the output of step ``filter`` (``flights-filtered.csv``) is
+unrelated.
+When you execute a workflow file, Renku determines how the steps in
-the input to step ``count``, and therefore step ``filter`` `must` be executed
+the workflow are related (builds an execution graph).
+For example, Renku notices
-before step ``count``.
-On the other hand, if there are no dependencies between
+that the output of step ``filter`` (``flights-filtered.csv``) is the input to
-steps, they may be run in any order.
-For this reason, unrelated workflow steps
+step ``count``, and therefore step ``filter`` `must` be executed before step
-may be executed in a different order than which they are written in the workflow
+``count``.
+But if there are no dependencies between steps, they may be run in
-file.
+any order.

 The ``--dry-run`` and ``--no-commit`` flags